samraym/network_attacks/README.md

 * ping 10.1.0.2  (`ws2`)
 * arp -n

-You will see that both IPs now resolve to the same MAC address, confirming that the ARP table has been poisoned.
+You will see that both IPs now resolve to the same MAC address.

-This validates the effectiveness of the attack and shows how `ws2` can intercept or redirect traffic intended for the router.

 ###  FTP Brute-force Attack

 The brute-force attack targets the FTP server (`10.12.0.40`) in the DMZ because we know from network scanning that the port 21 is open.
-The attack script named ftp_bruteforce.py systematically attempts to log in using a known weak username (`victim`) and a wordlist of common passwords (`10k-most-common.txt`).
+The attack script named `ftp_bruteforce.py` systematically attempts to log in using a known weak username (`victim`) and a wordlist of common passwords (`10k-most-common.txt`).

 To prepare the attack:

-* A user named victim is added on the FTP server with the weak password lovely:
+* A user named victim is added on the FTP server with the weak password **lovely**:

 To create that user we ran on our VM:
 ```bash
 ftp adduser victim
 ```

-The attack is launched from the Internet node, simulating an external attacker traversing `r2` to reach the DMZ.
+The attack is launched from the **Internet** node, simulating an external attacker traversing `r2` to reach the DMZ.

 To run the attack:
 ```bash